 Things to do in New Orleans with Teens- or Anyone!

-I have a tradition with my kids that each one gets an alone trip with me to a US city of their choice for their 13th birthday.
-My oldest chose one of my favorite cities for his trip– New Orleans!
-One of the best things about having kids is being able to share my favorite things with them, so I was so excited to plan this trip with him.
+I have a tradition with my kids: each gets a solo trip with me to a US city of their choice for their 13th birthday.
+My oldest chose one of my favorite cities for his trip—New Orleans!
+One of the best things about having kids is sharing my favorite things with them, so I was so excited to plan this trip with him.

-Whether you are looking for things to do in New Orleans with teens or adults, our trip to New Orleans will help make your own New Orleans 3-day itinerary to suit your desires.
-Many of our tours were hosted by the companies at my request, but I will always let you know my honest opinions.
+Whether you are looking for things to do in New Orleans with teens or adults, our trip to New Orleans will help you make your own New Orleans 3-day itinerary to suit your desires.
+Many of our tours were hosted by the companies at my request, but I will always tell you my honest opinions.

 New Orleans with teens